seL4/camkes-tool/cdl-refine-tests/README.md

 CAmkES features and connectors.
 We plan to extend verification support to more complex CAmkES assemblies in the future (eventually including a CAmkES VMM).
+Also note that only the AARCH32 platform is supported.

 When building a CAmkES app, enable proof generation with the `CAmkESCapDLVerification` option.
 The proof scripts will be generated in `projects/camkes` in your build directory.
+This also requires `CAmkESCapDLStaticAlloc` to be enabled.

 # Tests
 The top-level test script is `./run_tests`.